 The National Crime Agency (NCA) have expressed their appreciation for the Suspicious Activity Reports (SARs) that accountants provide.

 What we do in providing SARs is already providing value, but there are further ways in which we can help law enforcement maximise their use, whilst avoiding wasted effort and maintaining confidentiality on our part.
-ICAEW has set out some practical hints and tips for effective reporting.
+ICAEW has set out some practical hints and tips for effective reporting and specific guidance for the accountancy sector can be found here.

 Providing the right information